All Posts

 • bring any preschool or early-years transition notes;

-• ask whether placement decisions are based mainly on age, completed year, or both;
+• ask whether placement decisions are based mainly on age, completed year, or both; and

 • read Moving Schools Between States before the meeting.